ricardosorana/snakes-and-ladders-ricardo-sorana/README.md

 * Fix an issue where a player can move another player's piece after rolling the dice.
 In this case, a player would only be able to move its respective pawn in its turn.
 * Implement a new way to restart the game.
 Once a player reaches the end, show a button to restar the game and allow players to start a new game without having to refresh the page.
 * Add responsiveness to the game page to improve mobile experience.
-* ** If a player rolls a 6, the player may, after moving, immediately take another turn (otherwise play passes to the next player in turn).
-(Pendente)

 ### CODE IMPROVEMENTS

 * The development of my project focused on DOM manipulation methods.
 In my logic, I didn't use object orientation or any frameworks and tools like Canvas.
-This made a little bit faster to start the coding process, but it made it harder to maintain and implement some improvements in my code.
+This made a little bit faster to start the coding process, but it was much more difficult to maintain and implement some improvements in my code.
-* The Logic may become simpler if we think about an object oriented solution and use some tools such as Canvas to improve each pawn advance inside the board.
+* The logic may become simpler if we think about an object oriented solution and use some tools such as Canvas to improve each pawn advance inside the board.
 * Better animations can be implemented in order to improve the gamer experience (pawn movement through the board, message boxes, etc.).